gaal/go-options/README.markdown

 * On the code side, you must access the opt structure with canonical option names only.
 This is intended to reduce programmer errors.
-* When I support negated options, I will not support unnegated aliases for them as that can lead to more confusion than I deem worth it.
+* When I support negated options, I will not support unnegated aliases for them as that can lead to more confusion than I deem worth harboring.

 This package is distributed under the MIT/X license.